George Floyd protests in Philadelphia: June 3

 In the early morning, the statue of former Philadelphia mayor Frank Rizzo was removed from the steps of the Municipal Services Building and placed in secure storage at the Department of Public Property.
 Current mayor Jim Kenney commented, "The statue is a deplorable monument to racism, bigotry, and police brutality for members of the Black community, the LGBTQ community, and many others.
 The treatment of these communities under Mr. Rizzo's leadership was among the worst periods in Philadelphia's history."
 More peaceful protests occurred in the city on June 3, with streets in Center City Philadelphia closed and a curfew in effect at 6 p.m.

 June 6

-About 66,000 people gathered in Center City Philadelphia to protest, organized by the Party for Socialism and Liberation.
+About 66,000 people gathered in Center City Philadelphia to protest.
 Protesters started at the Philadelphia Museum of Art before marching along the Benjamin Franklin Parkway to Philadelphia City Hall.
 Demonstrators also gathered outside the African American Museum in Philadelphia.
 Mayor Kenney, along with Police Commissioner Danielle Outlaw, took a knee with protesters.
 In anticipation of the protests, streets in Center City Philadelphia along with Interstate 676 (Vine Street Expressway) were closed.
 An African-American couple who had already scheduled their wedding in the vicinity of the protest took their photos in the middle of the large crowd.